fast foods that are okay for kidney disease

 For individuals with kidney disease, it’s recommended to limit fast food consumption to one meal per week or less.
 Usually, it depends on the stage of the disease and dietary restrictions.

-Look, fast food is high in sodium, phosphorus, and potassium.
+Look, fast food is high in amounts of sodium, phosphorus, and potassium.
 And they’re nutrients that must be carefully managed in kidney disease.

 So, here’s a breakdown of the key points you need to remember —

-- Drink size: Keeping drinks to around 10 to 12 ounces helps control fluid intake and prevent fluid overload.
+• Drink size: Keeping drinks to around 10 to 12 ounces helps control fluid retention and prevent fluid overload.
 It’s vital for kidney disease patients, especially those on dialysis or with advanced kidney function loss.

 This strategy allows occasional indulgence without overwhelming the kidneys with excess salt, fluids, or problematic nutrients.